Mānuka (including MPI tests)

 This test is currently outsourced.
 Following solvent extraction and FMOC derivatisation, the honey sample is analysed for glyphosate residue using Liquid Chromatograph-Mass Spectrometry (LC-MS/MS).

-5 working days on receipt of sample.
+Up to 20 working days on receipt of sample.

 Please refer to our current price list here